dsccommunity/xSCSMA/README.md

 * **SourceFolder**: Folder within the source path containing the source files for installation.
 * **SetupCredential**: (Required) Credential to be used to perform the installation.

-###xSCSMAWebServiceServerSetup
+### xSCSMAWebServiceServerSetup
-is used for installation of the SMA Web Service server, and has the following properties:
+Used for installation of the SMA Web Service server.

 * **Ensure**: (Key) Ensures that the SCSCMA Web Service server components are **Present** or **Absent** on the machine.
 * **SourcePath**: (Required) UNC path to the root of the source files for installation.